 8. Tarta de Santiago

 Literally translating as ‘St. James cake’, this almond and citrus-based dessert from Galicia dates all the way back to the Middle Ages.
-Significantly, it pays homage to the patron saint of Spain by displaying a motif of his cross which is made by sprinkling icing sugar over a template.
+Significantly, it pays homage to the patron saint of Spain by displaying a motif of his cross in icing sugar.

-The basic ingredients include ground almonds, sugar, and eggs in equal parts, to which lemon zest, cinnamon, dessert wine, or brandy can be added for extra richness and flavor.
+The basic ingredients include ground almonds, sugar, and eggs in equal parts, to which you can add lemon zest, cinnamon, dessert wine, or brandy for extra richness and flavor.
 Simple and quick to make, tarta de Santiago is the perfect coffee time snack or after-dinner treat which is also suitable for gluten-free diets.

 Make your own tarta de Santiago